crackmac/chess-openings-expo/PRD.md

 - Valid moves are clearly indicated
 - Board renders correctly on iOS and Android
 - Board flips smoothly when orientation changes
+- Coordinate labels are visible and correctly oriented
+- Labels update correctly when board is flipped

 #### 4.1.2 Opening Database
 **Priority:** P0 (Critical)